NickLauHL/Paper-Notes/_posts/2025-12-07-JCR-the-impact-of-self-presentation-concerns-on-consumer-reviews.md

 ## Findings

+**[1]** reviewers who are relatively new to an online review site, and who expect to keep using the site in the future, to care about how other platform users view them.

-**[1]** reviewers’ reluctance to post negative reviews early (i.e., earlier versus later) in their review history can be explained, at least in part, by self-presentation concerns.This reluctance does not appear to depend on how many total reviews the reviewer has accumulated per se, but rather **how many reviews the reviewer has shared with a particular audience**.
+Reviewers’ reluctance to post negative reviews early (i.e., earlier versus later) in their review history can be explained, at least in part, by self-presentation concerns.This reluctance does not appear to depend on how many total reviews the reviewer has accumulated per se, but rather **how many reviews the reviewer has shared with a particular audience**.